Please see below for Frequently Asked Questions

 I have received a cash donation, how do I put it on my page?

-You can acknowledge the donation by putting it up as an offline donation, and you can give the cash to a committee member.
+The donation can be put up as an offline donation, and you can give the cash to a

 Can I sign up on the day?